 If you don't mind spending a little more time, then feathering in more than one shade (e.g. a lighter shade and a darker shade) it can give a very natural appearance.

-However, if you're like me and you really want to keep your makeup bag slim and your routine quick one shade works just fine.
+However, if you're like me and you really want to keep your makeup bag slim and your routine quick then one shade works just fine.
 I actually use eyeshadow instead of eyebrow powder, and I really like Inglot's darkest shade in their 117R palette.

 I also like to use a clear eyebrow gel to help control the shape before I fill in my eyebrows.
 Do make sure you let the gel dry, otherwise it can darken the eyeshadow that you use.